Columbia, Missouri: History

-An aerial depiction of Columbia's downtown district in 1869.
-The large building on the right is University of Missouri Academic Hall.
+An aerial depiction of Columbia's downtown district in 1869: The large building on the right is University of Missouri Academic Hall.

 Columbia's origins begin with the settlement of American pioneers from Kentucky and Virginia in an early 1800s region known as the Boonslick.
-Before 1815 settlement in the region was confined to small log forts due to the threat of Native American attack during the War of 1812.
-When the war ended settlers came on foot, horseback, and wagon, often moving entire households along the Boone's Lick Road and often bringing enslaved African Americans.
-By 1818 it was clear that the increased population would necessitate a new county be created from territorial Howard County.
+Before 1815, settlement in the region was confined to small log forts due to the threat of Native American attack during the War of 1812.
+When the war ended, settlers came on foot, horseback, and wagon, often moving entire households along the Boone's Lick Road and often bringing enslaved African Americans.
+By 1818, the increased population clearly would necessitate a new county be created from territorial Howard County.
 The Moniteau Creek on the west and Cedar Creek on the east were obvious natural boundaries.

 Believing it was only a matter of time before a county seat was chosen, the Smithton Land Company was formed to purchase over 2000 acre to establish the village of Smithton (near the present-day intersection of Walnut and Garth).
-In 1819 Smithton was a small cluster of log cabins in an ancient forest of oak and hickory; chief among them was the cabin of Richard Gentry, a trustee of the Smithton Company who would become first mayor of Columbia.
+In 1819, Smithton was a small cluster of log cabins in an ancient forest of oak and hickory; chief among them was the cabin of Richard Gentry, a trustee of the Smithton Company, who would become first mayor of Columbia.
 In 1820, Boone County was formed and named after the recently deceased explorer Daniel Boone.
 The Missouri Legislature appointed John Gray, Jefferson Fulcher, Absalom Hicks, Lawrence Bass, and David Jackson as commissioners to select and establish a permanent county seat.
-Smithton never had more than twenty people, and it was quickly realized that well digging was difficult because of the bedrock.
+Smithton never had more than 20 people, and well digging was soon found to be difficult because of the bedrock.

-Springs were discovered across the Flat Branch Creek, so in the spring of 1821 Columbia was laid out, and the inhabitants of Smithton moved their cabins to the new town.
+Springs were discovered across the Flat Branch Creek, so in the spring of 1821, Columbia was laid out, and the inhabitants of Smithton moved their cabins to the new town.
 The first house in Columbia was built by Thomas Duly in 1820 at what became Fifth and Broadway.
-Columbia's permanence was ensured when it was chosen as county seat in 1821 and the Boone's Lick Road was rerouted down Broadway.
+Columbia's permanence was ensured when it was chosen as county seat in 1821, and Boone's Lick Road was rerouted down Broadway.